Revised December 2019

 This award has been established to encourage academic careers of hepatology trainees rather than to provide salary support.
 It is open to 4th year fellows and to fellows in the pilot program.
-The application deadline for this award is in December, several months before the application deadline for the pilot program itself.
+The application deadline for this award is in January, several months before the application deadline for the pilot program itself.
 Since eligibilty for the award is contingent upon acceptance into the pilot program, we encourage interested applicants/programs to apply to the pilot as early as possible.
 A GI fellow interested in both the pilot program and this award will need to apply for the award early in the second year of GI.
 The pilot application includes a checkbox to notify AASLD of the intent to apply for this award if applicable.
-Learn more.
+Get more information.

 What programs have participated in the program already?

 Thirty-seven (37) programs have participated or are participating this year and are listed below.
 This represents 69% of the 54 accredited transplant hepatology fellowship programs.
 Any program that has an ACGME-approved GI fellowship program and an ACGME-approved transplant hepatology fellowship program is eligible to participate.
 Prospective pilot fellows should check with individual GI or transplant hepatology fellowship programs directly to find out if they are offering this pilot pathway as an option.

 - Mount Sinai Medical Center, New York, NY

 - University of Pittsburgh, Pittsburgh, PA

 - University Hospitals/Case Medical Center, Cleveland, OH

 - Beth Israel Deaconess Medical Center, Boston, MA